 We don’t have that kind of information even in the INSPIRE registry: we have the parent/children relation, but no relation indicating the interconnection between codelists or something that could be used for the use case that you are describing.

 We think also that this is very application-specific and out of scope for the register federation.

 Thanks & best regards,

 #4 Updated by Christian Ansorge over 4 years ago

 I agree that the details should be expressed best in the data specifications.
 But back to one of the questions, do you see it as good practice to add a reference to the respective data specs when publishing a extention of a codelist?

 In some cases this might be over-kill but in some cases this might make sense, like here in the CDDA case.

-#5 Updated by Daniele Francioli almost 4 years ago
+#5 Updated by Daniele Francioli over 4 years ago

 This reference could be relevant for some codelist but not to all the Registers.

 That's why we think that it is up to Register providers to decide whether to publish this information at the local level in their Registers.